roytang/blog/content/replies/2016/03/d11pq9i/index.md

 - MarioMaker
 ---

-Cleared and starred :d\n\nTook me a couple of tries.
+Cleared and starred :d

+Took me a couple of tries.
 Nice usage of skewers.